Joseph E. Chipperfield (1912-1976)

 As well as his horse stories he wrote many books about dogs which are probably considered his best works, also other animals, usually in the wild, such as eagles, foxes and stags.
 His pony books were all about wild horses set in America.

-Pony Books:
+Horse and Pony Books:

 SILVER STAR STALLION OF THE ECHOING MOUNTAIN